ghorwin/MonVerifyTools/README.md

 ## Motivation

 Engineering/scientific monitoring typically starts small with a few sensors that can be read and analyzed by users in suitable intervals.
-As soon as number of sensors increases and measurement frequency becomes higher (semi-hourly or minutely values), *retrieving* and *checking* the measurement data manually becomes a cumbersome and error-prone process.
+As soon as the number of sensors increases and measurement frequency becomes higher (semi-hourly or minutely values), *retrieving* and *checking* the measurement data manually becomes a cumbersome and error-prone process.

 Here, the *MonVerifyTools* step in and assist with automated functionality to: